Discipline

 Ensure the player has seen the referee’s report.
 If it is to be challenged you must request the attendance of the referee at the hearing.
 Request his attendance (via Middlesex’s Disciplinary Secretary – do not contact the referee directly) as soon as possible after the sending off.
 The club will be liable for the referee’s expenses.

 If a player, with the support of the club, decides to plead not guilty and the next scheduled hearing is not before the next scheduled fixture, the club may request a special, non-scheduled, hearing which will deal with the case before the club’s next scheduled match.
-The venue for a non-scheduled hearing doesn’t have to be at East India Club, and can be held at a suitable local club.
+The venue for a non-scheduled hearing doesn’t have to be at The Twickenham Club, and can be held at a suitable local club.
 Any costs involved in staging such an ‘ad hoc’ hearing at an alternative venue must be met by the player and/or the club.

 Club Disciplinary Procedures